Individual voluntary arrangement: Obtaining credit

 Unlike bankruptcy, an IVA does not statutorily restrict a debtor from obtaining credit, although the proposal may do so.
 In bankruptcy however one legally can obtain credit of up to £500 without disclosing one's status as a bankrupt.
 After a bankrupt is discharged there is nothing in law to stop the discharged bankrupt gaining credit.

 Ability to trade

 Bankruptcy will usually dissolve a partnership and prevent a debtor from acting as a director of a company.
 A self-employed trader will have to disclose the fact that he or she is bankrupt when obtaining credit, for example when dealing with suppliers.
 There are no such implications with an IVA, although lenders often ask.

 Credit rating

 Although arguably an IVA is seen as more positive than bankruptcy in the eyes of creditors, as it shows a certain commitment to repaying debt, in reality an IVA is likely to have an equally detrimental effect on a debtor's credit rating as bankruptcy.
-Usually a debtor's credit rating is already poor before an IVA or bankruptcy is considered however.
+Usually a debtor's credit rating is already poor before an IVA or bankruptcy is considered.
 Both bankruptcy and an IVA will stay on a debtor's credit file for six years from the start of the IVA or bankruptcy.